Rules for 1000

 - Spades: 40 points

-The game starts with no trump.
-When a player wins a trick and has a marriage in hand, they can declare it and lead the King or Queen.
+The game starts with no trump suit.
+When a player wins a trick and holds a marriage, they can declare it and lead the King or Queen.
 That suit becomes trump until another marriage is declared or the round ends.

-Important: You must have both cards in hand when declaring, and you can only declare after winning a trick (not in the first trick).
+Important: you must have both cards in hand when declaring, and you can only declare after winning a trick (not on the first trick).

 Gameplay

-The declarer leads first, then the winner of each trick leads to the next.
+The declarer leads the first trick, and the winner of each trick leads the next.
 Trick-taking rules:

-- You must always follow suit if possible
+- You must always follow suit if you can

-- If there's no trump: If you can't follow suit, you may play any card
+- If there is no trump: if you cannot follow suit, you may play any card

-- If there's trump: If you can't follow suit, you must trump if possible
+- If there is trump: if you cannot follow suit, you must play a trump card if possible

-- Highest trump wins the trick, otherwise highest card in the led suit
+- The highest trump wins the trick; otherwise the highest card in the led suit wins

-Opponents cooperate to defeat the declarer but keep their own tricks separate for scoring.
+Opponents work together to stop the declarer, but each player keeps their own tricks for scoring purposes.

 Scoring

-After each round, players count the points in their tricks plus any declared marriages.
+After each round, players count the points in their tricks plus any marriages they declared.

-- Declarer: If the declarer scores at least as many points as bid, the bid is added to their total score.
+- Declarer: If the declarer scores at least as many points as their bid, the bid is added to their total.
 If not, the bid is subtracted.

 - Opponents: Always receive the points they took, rounded to the nearest 5.